hyperstack-org/website/Readme.md

 + `heroku git:remote -a hyperstack-website` - this will add the remote
 + `git remote rename heroku heroku-production` - this will rename the heroku remote heroku-edge

-### Deploying to edge.hyperstack.org
+### Deploying to staging.hyperstack.org
-+ `git push heroku-edge master` - the master is confusing, but basically its saying to deploy to the Heroku master (not the local master branch)
++ `git push heroku-staging master` - the master is confusing, but basically its saying to deploy to the Heroku master (not the local master branch)

+### Deploying to hyperstack.org (production)
++ `git push heroku-production master`